garrandall/popular-music-data/tracks/never-knew-love-like-this-alexander-o-neal-cherrelle.md

 Ever keep me away from you

-I've been kissed but I...
+I've been kissed but I
 (Never knew love like this)
-Oh, and I've been missed but I...
+Oh, and I've been missed but I
 (Never knew love like this) Never
 (Loved someone before but I never knew love like this) (I've had lots of loving but I never knew love like this) Oh, I've been kissed
 (Never knew love like this)
-And I've been missed but I...
+And I've been missed but I
 (Never knew love like this)
-Loved someone before but I...
+Loved someone before but I
 (Never knew love like this)
 No, I never, never, never, never
 (Never knew love like this)